pcsmomo/openai-api-python-master-colt/README.md

 - Nearly 500 billion tokens of training data
 - Open AI has not released information on the training of GPT-4

+### 5. OPTIONAL: The Transformer Architecture

+#### How?

+- GPT-4 is based on a type of neural network called a **transformer**
+  - Transformers are a deep learning model that excel at processing sequential data (like natural language text)

+#### Neural Networks

+- Convolutional Neural Networks
+  - work great for analyzing images
+- Recurrent Neural Networks
+  - work well at text processing and translation
+- Transformers

+##### Recurrent Neural Networks

+RNNs work sequentailly, processing text one word at a time, but they have some problems

+- They're not great at analyzing large pieces of text
+- They're slow to train.
+This means they can't be trained on huge amounts of data easily
+- Training can't be parallelized because they process sequentially

+#### Transformers

+- Transformers are relatively recent approach (2017)
+- Transformers process the entire input at once, rather than sequentially, meaning there is less risk of "forgetting" previous context
+- This means they can be trained in parallel

+Transformers introduced a couple key innovations

+- Positional Encoding
+- Self attention

 </details>